What is a Prison?

-A prison, penitentiary, or correctional facility is a place in which individuals are physically confined and are deprived of a range of personal freedoms.
-Prisons are operated by city, county, state, federal and military officials.
+A prison, also known as a penitentiary or correctional facility is a place in which individuals are physically confined and are deprived of a range of personal freedoms.

 Corrections refers to the supervision of persons arrested for, convicted of, or sentenced for criminal offenses.
 Correctional populations fall into two general categories: institutional corrections and community corrections.